 MINDFULNESS TEACHER.
 COMMUNITY ORGANIZER.
+PRODUCER.
 PHILANTHROPIST.
 AUTHOR.
-SELF-CARE ACTIVIST.
+ACTIVIST.
 PUBLIC SPEAKER.
 FORMER CORPORATE EXECUTIVE.
 MOTHER.
 WIFE.
 SISTER.
 DAUGHTER.
 FRIEND.
 SKATER GIRL.
 MIND NINJA.

 After spending nearly 20 years in Corporate America, immersed in Fortune 1000 organizations and holding executive positions leading public and privately held companies, Shelly decided to stop following the expected path and start following her lifelong passion – mindfulness and meditation – and began to fuse this passion with her purpose – community organization and ensuring equity, social justice and access to wellbeing for all.
 In 2022, she co-founded Partners in Kind with Gillian Hormel, a television and film production company that aims to invest in projects that highlight important issues through powerful storytelling, generate impact and inspire change.

 Her journey began by teaching free meditation classes Sunday morning on the sands of Hollywood Beach, Florida.
 What started as a group of 12 friends blossomed into a community of more than 15,000 in a matter of two years – a diverse mix of souls that proclaimed itself “The Sand Tribe”.
 The class is always free.
 The warm welcome is for anyone who shows up.
 Shelly’s work is built around one simple precept: No Barrier To Entry.
 She wants everyone to have access to the joys and health benefits of meditation and mindfulness.
 Not just those with means.

 At the heart of Shelly’s practice is a fierce justice warrior and social activist.
 Shelly combines the pragmatic business skills she learned in the corporate world with the tenets of mediation and mindfulness to make the world a better place.